NotMurPh/ChatterBlocker-Linux/README.md

 ### Why another chatter blocker though ?

-First of all its written in c++ which means speed go brrrrrrrrrrrrr 💨 , but jokes aside there is only one linux chatter blocker that i found on github which is this one https://github.com/finkrer/KeyboardChatteringFix-Linux which is written in python and i my self tried using it but since im a dum dum and the project wasn't well documented for me to understand how to use it and that it wasn't updated in like 3 years made me think that it was broken and doesn't work hence i started writing my own and in the proccess i learned how i have to use it which i have to say really really pissed me off 😤 but either way i finnished the project with the added bounes offff drum roll plssss.... automating the usage prosses in `xorg` using `xorg-xinput` and removed the need to restart and i have to say that you can use this on other devices too not just a keyboard and it shows logs about blocked chatters and their times
+First of all its written in c++ which means speed go brrrrrrrrrrrrr 💨 , but jokes aside there is only one linux chatter blocker that i found on github  which is this one https://github.com/finkrer/KeyboardChatteringFix-Linux which is written in python and i my self tried using it but since im a dum dum   and the project wasn't well documented for me to understand how to use it and that it wasn't updated in like 3 years made me think that it was broken     and doesn't work hence i started writing my own and in the proccess i learned how i have to use it which i have to say really really pissed me off 😤     but either way i finnished the project with the added bounes offff drum roll plssss....

+- Way lighter on resources 🤏🏻
+- Faster 🏃🏼‍♂️
+- Fixing key holds not working after chatters ️🛠️
+- Gamemode ️🕹️
+- Supports any device with keys ⌨️
+- Showing proper logs 💬
+- Better documented 🧾

 ### How does it work ?

-I use libevdev library to read from your device file e.g `/dev/input/event5` and create a virtual device which replicates your device but filters the chatters in the specified threshold in the proccess after keydown events and then it uses `xorg-xinput` to disable your main device hence `xorg` uses the virtual one if that didn't work or you are on wayland or somthing unknown like that you can also use the newly created `/dev/input/event?` device manually
+I use libevdev library to read from your device file e.g `/dev/input/event5` and create a virtual device which replicates your device but filters the chatters in the specified threshold after keyup events and then it grabs your device so no one else can use it hence `xorg` uses the virtual one instead and if that didn't work or you are on wayland or somthing unknown like that you can also use the newly created `/dev/input/event?` device manually

 ### How do i install and use ?